menisadi/ChessBot/README.md

 - `<move>` - make a move on the chess board (in standard algebraic notation e.g. `e4`, `Nxe4`, `a8=Q`)
 - `/moves` - show a list of legal move
 - `/resign` - resign from the current game
-- `/stockfish` -  Play against Stockfish engine (add a number [0-20] to limit its strength. [binary file](https://stockfishchess.org/download/) of Stockfish is not included so you need to download it and add to your local folder
+- `/stockfish` -  Play against Stockfish engine (add a number [0-20] to limit its strength). [binary file](https://stockfishchess.org/download/) of Stockfish is not included so you need to download it and add to your local folder
 - `/random` - Bot will make random moves
 - `/show` - show the board
 - `/pgn` - print the entire game in PGN format